OpenTranslationBible/open-bible/en-GB/60.1 Peter/md/1-peter-02.md

 ## 1 Peter 2:1

-Therefore, rid yourselves of all malice, all deceit, hypocrisy, envy, and all slander,
+So, put away all malice, deceit, hypocrisy, envy, and every kind of slander,

 ## 1 Peter 2:2

-and like newborn babies, long for the pure milk of the word, so that by it you may grow in respect to salvation,
+and like newborn infants, crave pure spiritual milk, so that by it you may grow up in your salvation,

 ## 1 Peter 2:3

-if you have tasted the kindness of the Lord.
+if you have experienced the goodness of the Lord.

 ## 1 Peter 2:4

-And coming to Him as to a living stone which has been rejected by people, but is choice and precious in the sight of God,
+And as you come to Him, a living stone rejected by people but chosen and precious in God's sight,

 ## 1 Peter 2:5

-you also, as living stones, are being built up as a spiritual house for a holy priesthood, to offer spiritual sacrifices that are acceptable to God through Jesus Christ.
+you also, like living stones, are being constructed into a spiritual house to become a holy priesthood, presenting spiritual sacrifices that are acceptable to God through Jesus Christ.

 ## 1 Peter 2:6

 For this is contained in Scripture:

 > “Behold, I am laying in Zion a choice stone,
 > a precious cornerstone,
 > And the one who believes in Him
 > will not be put to shame.”

 ## 1 Peter 2:7